RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-21-NewSouthWalesWaratahs_V_Blues.md

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Blues to win by 1.0, and Blues won by 15.0.
-That's an absolute error of 14.0 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
-This prediction was more accurate than 36.8% of my recent predictions.
+I predicted New South Wales Waratahs to win by 0.07, and Blues won by 15.0.
+That's an absolute error of 15.1 for the margin of victory, while my average absolute error has been 13.5 over the past six months.
+This prediction was more accurate than 34.1% of my recent predictions.

 For the Over/Under model, I predicted a total of 48.5 and we have an actual total of 55.0.
-That's an absolute error of 6.5 compared to a six month average of 13.3.
-This prediction was more accurate than 67.7% of my recent predictions.
+That's an absolute error of 6.5 compared to a six month average of 13.2.
+This prediction was more accurate than 67.6% of my recent predictions.
 ## Projected Performances - Club Model